 4. Cost – We’ve already paid a small fortune for the cruise.
 How much will we have to fork out onboard in order to have a nice time?

 The food was all included, but we had to pay for drinks, and as we don’t drink a lot, this wasn’t very much.
 Drinks were priced from $6 to $10 per drink, so comparable to on land prices.
-They really try to sell you one of the drinks packages during the first few days, but it is not work it unless you drink a lot, and I mean A LOT!
+They really try to sell you one of the drinks packages during the first few days, but it is not worth it unless you drink a lot, and I mean A LOT (About 10 drinks per person, per day).
 I found this hard-sell quite off putting.
+We paid for drinks as we went and for dinner you could order a bottle of wine, and if you don’t finish it, the restaurant will keep it in the fridge for you for the next day.

 There were plenty of other ways to spend you money on board – casino, shopping, spa etc. but we steered clear of these.